Equity and Inclusion at Greater Public

 Equity and Inclusion Thought Leadership

-2023 marked the second year of the Audience Development Summit, a collaboration between Greater Public and PRPD, to bring together public media leadership, development, marketing, and content professionals to connect with and serve new audiences.
+2024 will mark the third year of the Audience Development Summit, a collaboration between Greater Public and PRPD, to bring together public media leadership, development, marketing, and content professionals to connect with and serve new audiences.
 Younger and more diverse audiences are the future of public media and our goals to develop those audiences are inextricable from DEI goals.

 We use our platforms to elevate BIPOC voices and leadership in public media.